-Taught sessions are held at our Dubai Knowledge Village Park (Block 16, 17, 04 and 19) during the week (Sunday to Thursday) between 6:30pm and 9:30pm.
+Taught sessions are held at our Dubai Knowledge Park (Block 16, 17, 04 and 19) during the week (Monday to Friday) between 6:30pm and 9:30pm.
 Additional sessions might be scheduled over weekends or holiday periods and you can expect to receive plenty of notice for these.
 You can expect to attend one session per week per module, except where otherwise specified in the programme timetable and for the Dissertation module in which you will be working individually on your thesis with some supervised elements.
 Attending scheduled weekly classes is an important requirement for completion of this programme.

 You will be actively involved in a range of learning, teaching and assessment approaches as part of your programme.
 Such active approaches aim to put you at the centre of your learning so you are involved and engaged in all aspects of your assessment and learning.
 Your programme will require your active participation in learning activities and engagement with your fellow students both individually and collaboratively, working and learning with other students as part of a small group.
 Learning activities may also occur both within and outside the classroom.